echeran/icu/docs/userguide/format_parse/messages/mf2.md

 It will be a successor to the current [ICU MessageFormat](index.md).
 MessageFormat 2.0 is being developed
-[in a working group](https://github.com/unicode-org/message-format-wg), which has created a [draft of a specification](https://github.com/unicode-org/message-format-wg/tree/main/spec).
+[in a working group](https://github.com/unicode-org/message-format-wg), which has created a [draft specification](https://github.com/unicode-org/message-format-wg/tree/main/spec).
 Also see the
 [API docs for `MessageFormatter`](https://unicode-org.github.io/icu-docs/apidoc/released/icu4j/index.html?com/ibm/icu/message2/MessageFormatter.html).*